THE NECESSARY EQUIPMENT

 8. Sew the body of the bag

-Sew the two P1 pieces together, right sides together, 5 mm from the edge.
-Sew all the way around except the top length.
+Sew the two pieces P1 together, right sides facing, 5 mm from the edge.
+Sew all around except for the top length.

 ![]() |